Our Most Frequently Asked Questions and Answers

 We pack plenty of family-friendly fun into every visit, from the Mountain Slide to Train Rides—but just like our alpacas, some attractions have their own schedules.

-Some rides and activities might be getting a tune-up or taking a seasonal snooze.
-The Alpaca Express runs at specific times and some adventures are Saturday-only, so you might want to call ahead if you have questions—so if you have questions, give us a call and ask for Paca Mama.
+Some rides and activities might be getting a tune-up or taking a seasonal snooze- like The Alpaca Express that runs at specific times and some other adventures that are only open on certain days—so if you have specific questions just call ahead and ask for Paca Mama.

-Summer Fun & Fall Fest tickets are not guided or private alpaca visits.
+Heads-up: Summer Fun tickets & Fall Fest tickets do not include guided or private alpaca visits.
 If you’re looking for one-on-one alpaca time, check out our VIP experience instead!

 Before you meet our fluffy stars, here’s the lowdown to keep everyone safe and smiling: